Causes of Truncus Arteriosus

 Surgery is the only treatment for truncus arteriosus, which often will be performed before your baby is 3 months old.

-Be sure to speak with your baby’s doctor or cardiothoracic surgeon about what you should expect during and after the surgery.
+Be sure to speak with your baby’s pediatric/congenital heart surgeon (cardiothoracic surgeon) about what you should expect during and after the surgery.
 You can print these sample questions to use as a basis for discussion with the doctor.

-During the procedure, a cardiothoracic surgeon will create a pulmonary artery using either tissue from another area of the body or using a prosthetic tube.
+During the procedure, the surgeon will create a pulmonary artery using either tissue from another area of the body or using a prosthetic tube.
 The existing truncal vessel is usually made into the aorta, and the hole between the two ventricles will be closed, likely with a patch.

 Multiple procedures or surgeries may be necessary because the material used to make the pulmonary artery will not grow as your child grows.

-A typical stay in the hospital after surgery is 4 to 5 days, if there are no problems.
+A typical stay in the hospital after surgery is 1 week, if recovery is uncomplicated.
 If your child needs repair in the first weeks of life, the hospital stay likely will be longer.
 After repair, most children go on to live healthy, productive lives.

 Some children may have restrictions on exercise and certain activities, but speak with your doctor to find out what is recommended for your child.